Sabrina Cohen-Hatton

-Sabrina Rachel Cohen-Hatton (born 1983) is a British firefighter, psychologist and writer.
-She is the Chief Fire Officer of the West Sussex Fire and Rescue Service.
-In 2019 she was selected as one of Marie Claire's Future Shapers and featured on Desert Island Discs.
+Sabrina Rachel Cohen-Hatton KFSM (born 1983) is a British firefighter, psychologist and writer.
+She is chief fire officer of the Hampshire and Isle of Wight Fire and Rescue Service.
+In 2019, she was selected as one of Marie Claire's Future-Shapers and featured on Desert Island Discs.

 Early life and education

 Cohen-Hatton was born and raised in Marshfield, Newport, South Wales.
 She attended Bassaleg School.
-Her mother was of Jewish heritage and her father was born in Israel to Moroccan-Jewish parents, but the family did not mix with the Jewish community in Wales or attend synagogue.
-However, her father is buried in a local Jewish cemetery.
-At the age of 15, Cohen-Hatton was made homeless after her father died of a brain tumour.
-Her school was aware that she was not living at home, but did nothing to support her.
-They also insisted that she wore a wig to cover her dyed hair during her GCSE examinations.
-During her homelessness, she sold The Big Issue and slept on the streets of Newport, Wales.
+Her mother is of Jewish heritage and her father was born in Israel to Moroccan-Jewish parents, but the family did not mix with the local Jewish community or attend synagogue, and her father is buried in a nearby Jewish cemetery.